BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Consolidated_GLs_CBs_ET_EN.pdf.md

 schedule.

-Page 6/18

 --- Page 7 ---

-![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue, diamond-shaped emblem containing the circle of stars from the European Union flag, next to the acronym "EIOPA" in a stylized grey font.

-eiopa
-European Insurance and
-Occupational Pensions Authority](#)

 13. There is no need to calculate policy by policy the present value of the premiums payable or